 sudo apt remove code-insiders

-After uninstalling, it’s important to remove the associated repository to stop future update checks for the uninstalled software.
+After uninstalling, removing the associated repository is important to stop future update checks for the uninstalled software.
 Run:

 sudo rm /etc/apt/sources.list.d/vscode.list